-This module stores and outputs an S-Poly signal that can be used to represent either chords or scales.
+This module performs several tasks but it’s called “Chord Memory” because its main job is to store and output an S-Poly signal that can be used to represent either chords or scales.
 When a patch is saved and reloaded the stored signal persists.
 Its purpose is to allow you to easily create customized chords and scales.

 Chords or scales can be recorded using an external MIDI keyboard or via the CHORD IN socket or they can be manually entered with mouse clicks on the built-in keyboard.

 Chords or scales using up to 15 notes can be stored.

 The built-in keyboard also enables recorded chords or scales to be edited (when the RECORD button is disengaged).

 The AUTO IN and AUTO OUT sockets allow multiple Chord Memory modules to be chained together to form an easy to use polyphonic step recorder.
 You can capture a chord progression simply by clicking on the first RECORD button and playing the chords in succession on your MIDI keyboard.

 At the top left there’s an editable text label that you can use to help identify what the module is storing.